smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 sc.exe \\BadServer config W3SVC start= auto
 {% endhighlight %}

-I prefer using the build in ``*-Service`` PowerShell commands. which can natively do remote operations.
+I prefer using the build in ``*-Service`` PowerShell commands.
+They are simpler and return objects which are easier to use.
+One drawback is the configuration changes which can be made are limited.
+You cannot change advanced settings like delays between retries or required services.
+Some of the commands also need to be run using PowerShell Remoting.

+Here is the equivalent operations as the ``sc.exe`` above:

+{% highlight powershell %}
+# Query all services running
+Get-Service -ComputerName BadServer

+# Query the WMSVC service
+Get-Service -Name WMSVC -ComputerName BadServer

+# Stopping then starting WMSVC
+# Warning: Unlike sc.exe these commands are synchronous and need PowerShell Remoting
+Invoke-Command -ComputerName BadServer -ScriptBlock {
+	Stop-Service WMSVC
+	Start-Service WMSVC
+}

+# Configuring the W3SVC service to startup automatically with the OS
+Set-Service -Name W3SVC -ComputerName BadServer -StartupType Automatic

+# This will display additional service commands you can use
+Get-Command -Noun Service
+{% endhighlight %}

-However, this does not work for processes!
-I tried looking and could not find a good way to view or manage remote processes.
+For processes it is a different story.
+I was not able to find a good way to view or manage remote processes.
 Have no fear PowerShell is here.
+Like the ``*-Service`` commands there are equivalent ``*-Process`` commands.
+These commands may also need to be run using PowerShell Remoting.

+This simple example will list the running processes on BadServer and try to stop 'notepad':

+{% highlight powershell %}
+# Get all the running processes
+Get-Process -ComputerName BadServer

+# Get the notepad process
+Get-Process -Name notepad -ComputerName BadServer

+# Stopping notepad using Powershell Remoting
+Invoke-Command -ComputerName BadServer -ScriptBlock {
+	Stop-Process notepad
+}

+# This will display additional process commands you can use
+Get-Command -Noun Process
+{% endhighlight %}

 The Other Stuff
 ===============================================================================